Wheel of Fortune Tarot Card Meanings

 Most of the time, however, this card suggests that such changes will bring with them good fortune.
 The person you're reading for is going to get that money, that job, that promotion, that marriage proposal, that break they've been waiting for.
 Call it karmic payback for all the good things they've done in life - destiny or just luck - but whatever lotteries are out there, large or small, they've just won one.

 Learn the Wheel of Fortune tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to download The Tarot Reading Companion now.